 She has also authored Uchi: The Cookbook, in conjunction with James Beard Award winning Executive Chef Tyson Cole; The Salt Lick Cookbook: A Story of Land, Family and Love on the iconic Texas barbecue restaurant; and the Jack Allen's Cookbook on the famed Austin farm-to-table Texas home-cooking restaurant.
-In the past few years, she has completed two books with Southern Living including The United Tastes of Texas and the forthcoming United Tastes of the South (Releases October 2018).
-Her cookbook in conjunction with James Beard Award nominee, Ford Fry will release in the Spring of 2019.
+In the past few years, she has completed two books with Southern Living including The United Tastes of Texas and The United Tastes of the South.
+Her cookbook, Tex-Mex Cookbook: Traditions, Innovations, and Comfort Foods from Both Sides of the Border, in conjunction with James Beard Award nominee, Ford Fry will release in April of 2019.

 A graduate of the Medill School of Journalism at Northwestern University, Dupuy’s favorite writing pursuits include: food, wine, and travel.
 Having covered wine and spirits for Texas Monthly for the past decade, she has discovered a deeper passion for the world of all things fermented and distilled.
 She is a Certified Sommelier (CS) through the Court of Master Sommeliers, an Advanced certificate holder (WSET Level 3) for the Wine and Spirits Educational Trust, and is a Certified Specialist of Wine and Spirits (CSW, CSS) through the Society of Wine Educators.
 She is a member of Les Dames D’Escoffier–Austin.